nathanramoscfa/etradebot/docs/source/data.rst

                 * Variable value: ``C:\blpapi\lib`` (or the 'lib' directory within the extracted SDK)

     * Click 'OK' to save the environment variables, and then click 'OK' again to close the 'System Properties' window.

+Next, you will need to install the C++ build tools.
+Follow the instructions below to install the C++ build tools.

 Installing C++ Build Tools
 --------------------------